Read the newsletter dedicated to the General Chapter

 “What does capitulum mean?”

-Since the 8th century, monks, after the hour before, gathered to listen to the reading of a “chapter” (capitulum) of the Rule of St. Benedict.
+Since the 8th century, monks, after the prime hour, gathered to listen to the reading of a “chapter” (capitulum) of the Rule of St. Benedict.
 Gradually, the gathering itself was called “the chapter,” and the place where it was held: “the chapter house.”
 There were two types of “chapters” in monasteries:

 1) The first was for Consultation: the Abbot would seek the advice of the community on some matter.